Jump to:

 Do you require payment in advance?

-For all fixed price work, yes, I request payment in advance.
+Yes, I request payment in advance.
 This is for two reasons.
 The first is that the work for a property inspection starts long before the actual inspection (contacting the vendor/agent, booking in the inspection, undertaking desktop research etc.).
 The second is that, as a small firm, it is costly to run a credit control system and chase up payments after completing work.
 By taking payment up front I can eradicate those costs and pass those savings onto my clients.
-Please note that, although I ask for payment in advance, I also offer a generous cancellation / refund policy – see below.
+Please note that, although I ask for payment in advance, I also offer a very straightforward cancellation / refund policy – see below.

 What methods of payment do you accept?